UsrRed/YLN/README.md

 * Where to start ?

-First, clne the project from the Git repository (`git clone https://scm.univ-tours.fr/22107454t/sae501-502-theotime-martel.git`) and navigate to the project directory (`cd sae501-502-theotime-martel`).
+First, clone the project from the Git repository (`git clone https://scm.univ-tours.fr/22107454t/sae501-502-theotime-martel.git`) and navigate to the project directory (`cd sae501-502-theotime-martel`).

 **Optionally :**

-Next, download the Podman software and the Podman-compose script using the appropriate package manager (`dnf|apt-get|yum install podman podman-compose`).
+Next, download the podman software and the podman-compose script using the appropriate package manager (`dnf|apt-get|yum install podman podman-compose`).
 If you want, you don't have to do this, a script can take care of it.

 Depending on your machine, you may need to pull the original image for the three containers (`podman pull docker.io/library/mysql:latest` & `podman pull docker.io/library/php:8.2-fpm` & `podman pull docker.io/library/nginx:alpine` & `podman pull docker.io/library/haproxy:alpine`).
 This part is still optional.